kellydangora/launch-academy-capstone/README.md

 # Kelly's Capstone

 ### Rename Boilerplate

-The application will have all configurations set up with the name `engage-boilerplate`.
+The application will have all configurations set up with the name `Multi-Family-Marketplace`.
 You can change the name to match and be consistent with the name of your project.
-To do this, use a global search (using the Search magnifying glass in VSCode) to look for all instances of `engage-boilerplate` and replace it with the hyphenated name of your project (the search should find references to files with your database names, `package.json` files, etc.).
+To do this, use a global search (using the Search magnifying glass in VSCode) to look for all instances of `Multi-Family-Marketplace` and replace it with the hyphenated name of your project (the search should find references to files with your database names, `package.json` files, etc.).

 ## Adding to GitHub